Timeline of aging research

-This timeline lists notable events in the history of research into senescence or biological aging.
+This timeline lists notable events in the history of research into senescence or biological aging, including the research and development of life extension methods, brain aging delay methods and rejuvenation.

 People have long been interested in making their lives longer and healthier.
 The most anсient Egyptian, Indian and Chinese books contain reasoning about aging.
 Ancient Egyptians used garlic in large quantities to extend their lifespan.
 Hippocrates (c.
-460), in his Aphorisms, and Aristotle (384 – 322 BC), in On youth and old age, expressed their opinions about reasons for old age and gave advice about lifestyle.
+460), in his Aphorisms, and Aristotle (384–322 BCE), in On youth and old age, expressed their opinions about reasons for old age and gave advice about lifestyle.
 Medieval Persian physician Ibn Sina (c.
 980 – 1037), known in the West as Avicenna, summarized the achievements of earlier generations about this issue.

 Background

 Descriptions of rejuvenation and immortality remedies are often found in the writings of alchemists.
 But all those remedies did not allow even alchemists themselves to live longer than a hundred years.

 Though the average lifespan of people through the past millennia increased significantly, maximum lifespan almost did not change - even in ancient times there were fairly well and unbiasedly documented cases when some people lived for more than a hundred years (for example, Terentia who lived 103 or 104 years).
 While among the billions of people of the modern world, there is only one case of life over 120 years (Jeanne Calment, 122 years).
 The super-long lives of people that are mentioned in ancient books, apparently, are highly exaggerated, since archaeological data show that even the oldest of the ancient people lived no more than modern supercentenarians.
 In some cases the exaggeration, possibly, is not intentional but occurs due to errors in translation between languages and synchronization of chronological systems.
 The species limit of human life is estimated by scientists at 125–127 years, and even in the most ideal conditions a person will not live longer due to aging of the body.

 Some scientists believe that, even if medicine learns how to treat all major diseases, that will increase the average lifespan of people in developed countries by only about 10 years.
 For example, biogerontologist Leonard Hayflick stated that the natural average lifespan for humans is 92 years.
-Meanwhile the life expectancy for Japanese already now is more than 84 years, and for Monaco it is reported to be more than 89 years.
+Meanwhile, the life expectancy for Japanese already now is more than 84 years, and for Monaco it is reported to be more than 89 years.
 It may not be possible to achieve further increases without development of new biomedical technologies and approaches.
 Searches of various equivalents of the elixir of youth happened yet in ancient times: people hoped to find a miraculous remedy in faraway territories, tried to use magic and alchemy.
 Scientific and technological attempts began at the end of the 19th century.
 For their intended purpose, all of them turned out to be inefficient at best, sometimes led to premature death, but they had many useful and sometimes unexpected consequences.